buzzbyzz11/Chad-Manager/README.md

   <p>Chad Manager is released under the <a href="https://github.com/chad-manager/chad-manager/blob/main/LICENSE">MIT License</a>.
 You are free to use, modify, and distribute this tool in compliance with the license terms.</p>

   <h2>Acknowledgements</h2>
   <p>Chad Manager would like to express its gratitude to the modding community, whose creativity and passion continue to push the boundaries of virtual reality experiences.
-Special thanks to all the contributors, supporters, and testers who have helped make this project possible.</p>
+Special thanks to all the contributors, supporters, and testers who have helped make this project possible.

 </body>
 </html>